ragu0115/HotelDataAnalysis/README.md

 ### Introduction to Data

-The goal of the project is to take the Hotel Data across several excel worksheets and create an interactive dashboard that our end user can access.
+The goal of the project is to take Hotel Data across several excel worksheets and create an interactive dashboard that our end user can access.

 ![HomepageUI](./Images/PowerBI.PNG)